-Pregnancy: it’s a long, hard nine months (or more) without a glass of wine or a poolside mimosa in sight.
-Between the lack of good, restful sleep, and the giant swollen cankles — don’t even get me started on the hormones — if ever there were a candidate in need of a cold, stiff drink it would be a pregnant lady.
-Especially in Texas, in the summertime heat.
-(Speaking from experience here!)
-Unfortunately, that’s not how it works.
-Drinking while pregnant is generally considered a bad idea.
-And for good reason, all joking aside.
-But what if you are planning to breastfeed?
+Pregnancy is a long, hard nine months (or more) without a glass of wine or a poolside mimosa in sight.
+Between the lack of good, restful sleep, and the giant swollen cankles, if ever there were a candidate in need of a cold, stiff drink, it would be a pregnant lady.
+Unfortunately, drinking alcohol while pregnant is generally frowned upon, and for good reason.
+But if you’re anything like me, after giving birth, one of the first things you crave is a giant margarita.
+But what’s the scoop on alcohol and breastfeeding?
 Does this mean another six to 12 months or more of forced sobriety?
 Not necessarily.

 There has been a lot of misinformation over the years regarding alcohol and breastfeeding.
-Here’s what the LLLI, La Leche League International, has to say on the subject (from The Womanly Art of Breastfeeding).
+Here’s what the LLLI, La Leche League International, has to say on the subject (from The Womanly Art of Breastfeeding).1

 “The effects of alcohol on the breastfeeding baby are directly related to the amount the mother ingests.
-When the breastfeeding mother drinks occasionally or limits her consumption to one drink or less per day, the amount of alcohol her baby receives has not been proven to be harmful.”
+When the breastfeeding mother drinks occasionally or limits her consumption to one drink or less per day, the amount of alcohol her baby receives has not been proven to be harmful.”1

-According to the American Academy of Pediatrics Committee on Drugs, if consumed in large amounts, listed side effects include: drowsiness, deep sleep, weakness, abnormal weight gain in the infant, and the possibility of decreased milk ejection reflex in the mother.
-Some studies show that alcohol in breastmilk may hinder baby’s development — some experts recommend breastfeeding moms avoid drinking alcohol entirely until baby is at least three months old.
+While prolactin (a hormone that helps with milk production) increases with alcohol consumption, oxytocin (a hormone responsible for milk letdown) decreases.
+According to the American Academy of Pediatrics Committee on Drugs, alcohol consumed in large amounts, listed side effects include drowsiness, deep sleep, weakness, abnormal weight gain in the infant, and the possibility of decreased milk ejection reflex in the mother.3 In addition, some studies show that alcohol in breast milk may hinder a baby’s development — some experts recommend breastfeeding moms avoid drinking alcohol entirely until the baby is at least three months old.

 Having more than one drink at a time can prove challenging for a breastfeeding mom.

-It can be difficult to determine when your body has cleared the booze — the more you drink, the longer it takes.
+It can be difficult to determine when your body has cleared the alcohol — the more you drink, the longer it takes.
 Your best bet?
 Limit yourself to one alcoholic drink per day.
 And if you have too much to drink and become intoxicated, DO NOT breastfeed your baby until you are sober.
 If you have to, pump and dump the expressed milk.
 Liquid gold?
 Not if it’s tainted.
 Not worth the risk.
 Trust us on this one.
 Remember, you can’t safely care for your baby if you’re drunk.
 (Duh.)
-And co-sleeping after drinking probably isn’t a good idea.
+And co-sleeping after drinking isn’t a good idea.
 And definitely is not if you are feeling tipsy or drunk.
-If you’re going to drink, keep baby out of your bed.
+So if you’re going to drink, keep the baby out of your bed.
 It’s just that simple.

 Motherhood is hard.
-We all deserve a break every now and then.
+We all deserve a break now and then.
 We just have to be careful and thoughtful about our actions.
 Parenting is a full-time job.
 Turn your back for just one second, and disaster can strike.
 It’s best not to even put ourselves in a position that could cause harm.
 Am I right?
 So here’s to babies, breastfeeding, and (safely) celebrating all of life’s momentous occasions!